o-leolleo/blog/content/blog/getting-started-with-eks/index.md

 The `kubernetes.io/role/elb` and `kubernetes.io/role/internal-elb` tags allows these subnets to be auto discovered by the [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.1/deploy/subnet_discovery/), which we'll discuss in a later post.

-With the VPC in place we proceed yp declare the cluster and its supporting resources, snippet below.
+With the VPC in place we proceed to declare the cluster and its supporting resources, snippet below.

 ```terraform
 module "eks" {